getify/Functional-Light-JS/ch6.md

 ## Value To Value

 We'll unpack this idea more throughout the chapter, but just to start with a clear understanding in mind: value immutability does not mean we can't have values change over the course of our program.
+A program without changing state is not a very interesting one!
 It also doesn't mean that our variables can't hold different values.
 These are all common misconceptions about value immutability.

-Value immutability means that *when* we need to change the state in our program, we must create a new value rather than mutate an existing value.
+Value immutability means that *when* we need to change the state in our program, we must create and track a new value rather than mutate an existing value.

 For example: